Oriental fire-bellied toad: Taxonomy

 The Oriental fire-bellied toad was first described by George Albert Boulenger as Bombinator orientalis, who placed it within the same genus as the European fire-bellied toad and the Apennine yellow-bellied toad, noting their many similarities.
 He considered it an "intermediate" between the latter two species, although he thought it was closer to the Apennine yellow-bellied toad overall.
 His research was based on 19 specimens housed in the British Museum.
-The three species have been moved into the genus Bombina in 1907 by Leonhard Stejneger.
+The three species were moved into the genus Bombina in 1907 by Leonhard Stejneger.

 The toad was later divided into two subspecies in 1972, B. o. practicola and B. o. silvatica, with the former being more aquatic and the latter more terrestrial, although newer research has found them to display few genetic differences, despite some physical ones.
 These findings support their classification as a monotypic species, albeit one with multiple morphs that may have diverged rather recently.
 A population in Beijing, despite having existed for less than a hundred years, has shown signs of evolution at a molecular level, displaying genetic uniqueness from the original population.
 While genetic diversity is somewhat low, it is still high enough that the Beijing toads may continue to survive.

 In the late Quaternary, seismic activity at the Yilan–Yitong fault zone is believed to have split the toad into two subpopulations in its native range, with the much smaller western one having low genetic diversity.
 In more recent times, gene flow has begun to occur between the two.